usama7628674/sysb.AI/README.md

 ## Here is the list of frequently asked questions

-1. How can we report the issue or request for your feature You can raise a github issue at https://github.com/systembee/sysb.AI/issues to report a issue or request for a feature
+1. How can we report the issue or request for your feature You can raise a github issue at https://github.com/systembee/sysb.AI/issues to report a issue or request for a feature.
+Alternatively, you can also join our [Google group|https://groups.google.com/forum/#!forum/sysb_ai] and discuss.
 1. How can I get static subdomain of sysb.ai?
 This feature is in development and yet to be released
 1. Why I am not able to access old URL given by sysb.AI